imbryan/day-tracker/README.md

  * Ability to create backups
  * Generate graphs for given time spans
  * Maybe make it easier to jump to non-adjacent days

+## Known issues
+ * Float values throw an exception when being read